kgryte/pranav-qs-blog/README.md

 Being written in Fortran, LAPACK assumes column-major access order and implements its algorithms accordingly.
 This presents issues for libraries, such as stdlib, which not only support row-major order, but make it their default memory layout.
 Were we to simply port LAPACK's Fortran implementations to JavaScript, users providing row-major matrices would experience adverse performance impacts stemming from non-sequential access.

-To mitigate adverse performance impacts, we borrowed an idea from [BLIS](https://github.com/flame/blis), a BLAS-like library supporting both row- and column-major memory layouts in BLAS routines, and decided to modify LAPACK implementations to explicitly accommodate both column- and row-major memory layouts when porting LAPACK routines from Fortran to JavaScript and C. For some implementations, such as `dlacpy`, which is similar to the `copy` function defined above, the modifications are straightforward, often involving stride tricks and loop interchange, but, for others, they turned out to be much less straightforward due to specialized matrix handling, varying access patterns, and combinatorial parameterization.
+To mitigate adverse performance impacts, we borrowed an idea from [BLIS](https://github.com/flame/blis), a BLAS-like library supporting both row- and column-major memory layouts in BLAS routines, and decided to modify LAPACK implementations when porting routines from Fortran to JavaScript and C to explicitly accommodate both column- and row-major memory layouts.
+For some implementations, such as `dlacpy`, which is similar to the `copy` function defined above, the modifications are straightforward, often involving stride tricks and loop interchange, but, for others, they turned out to be much less straightforward due to specialized matrix handling, varying access patterns, and combinatorial parameterization.

 ### ndarrays